-A marching band may go on an out-of-district football trip designated by the principal as the budget permits.
+A marching band may go on an out-of-district football trip designated by the principal as the campus budget permits.
 The game should be close enough to Fort Worth for the band to return the same night.
-Should the football trip for the band necessitate an overnight stay, the trip must be entered into the Field Trip Request System and the Field Trip Required Itinerary (if applicable) 910 Form, must be submitted to the director of instrumental music ten (10) days prior to the activity.
+Should the football trip for the band necessitate an overnight stay, the trip must be entered into the Field Trip Request System and the Field Trip Required Itinerary (if applicable) 910 Form, must be submitted to the Director of Fine Arts ten (10) days prior to the activity.
 No arrangements can be made until the Field Trip Request Approval Form and the Field Trip Itinerary (if applicable) are approved and returned to the school.

-Visual and Performing Arts groups may participate in no more than two (2) out-of-district activities per school year.
-One (1) out-of-district activity may be with the loss of one (1) school day; the other out-of-district activity may be with the loss of two (2) school days, not to exceed one (1) out-of-district activity per semester.
+Fine Arts groups may participate in no more than two (2) out-of-district activities per school year.
+One (1) out-ofdistrict activity may be with the loss of one (1) school day; the other out-of-district activity may be with the loss of two (2) school days, not to exceed one (1) out-of-district activity per semester.
 A 910 Form is required.